mergermarket/cdflow/README.md

 # CDFlow Wrapper

-Wrapper script to run the `cdflow-commands` image and handle required operations outside it e.g. uploading and dowloading release artefacts to S3.
+Wrapper script to run the `cdflow-commands` image and handle required operations outside it.

 ## Install